ruesato/struct-figma-plugin/README.md

-# JSON Data Mapper - Figma Plugin
+# Struct - Figma Plugin

 A powerful Figma plugin that allows you to import JSON data and map it to layer properties in your designs.
 Perfect for populating designs with real data, creating data-driven prototypes, and automating content updates with complex, nested data structures.